How Will Service Providers Monetize 5G?

-The next generation of 5G-enabled devices sure to capture the imaginations of consumers everywhere are expected to be unveiled at MWC Barcelona (formerly Mobile World Congress) later this month.
+The next generation of 5G-enabled devices sure to capture the imaginations of consumers everywhere are expected to be unveiled at MWC Barcelona (formerly Mobile World Congress).

-So while talks of how 5G is changing the world will dominate headlines during MWC Barcelona, you can bet that many of the discussions taking place behind the scenes will be concentrated on how operators can more rapidly realize revenue from these new capabilities.
+While talks of how 5G is changing the world will dominate headlines during MWC Barcelona, you can bet that many of the discussions taking place behind the scenes will be concentrated on how operators can actually make 5G work.

 The world of 5G is extremely fragmented, with lots of vendors claiming to do many different things.
 It is no doubt difficult to navigate.
 And it's critical service providers be able to decipher which vendors provide value and which are more of a smoke and mirrors proposition.